angelinakumanova/angelinakumanova/README.md

 <br>

-💻 **What got me into coding:** Since childhood, I’ve been passionate about PCs and gaming, and in high school, my interest in mathematics deepened.
-The combination of these two pursuits ultimately fostered my dedication to coding.
+💻 **What got me into coding:** Since childhood, I’ve been passionate about PCs and gaming, and in high school, my interest in mathematics deepened, so the combination of these two pursuits ultimately fostered my dedication to coding.

 <br>